ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 I usually use [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview?tabs=bicep) to deploy my policies.
 While it’s possible to specify policies directly within a Bicep file, I prefer to store them in separate files.
 This approach makes the policies easier to manage and maintain.
 I typically use the `.cshtml` file extension for these policy files, as it enables IntelliSense for policies when using the [Azure API Management for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-apimanagement) extension.
 So, PSRule will need to recognize these `.cshtml` files as API Management policies.

 As you may know, policies in API Management can be applied at different [scopes](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-policies#scopes).
 We'll be creating several custom rules, some of which will apply to all scopes, while others will be specific to certain scopes.
-Since the policy files themselves don't indicate their scope, we'll use the file names to determine this.
+Since the policies themselves don't indicate their scope, we'll use the file names to determine this.
 For example, a file named `test.api.cshtml` will apply to the API scope, while a file named `test.operation.cshtml` will apply to the operation scope.

 We'll create the following custom rules: